 Billions of people today organize their lives around religious teachings and consider a variety of places around the world sacred.
 We've put together this list of the world's most important holy places.
 Though necessarily incomplete, these locations are intangible cultural treasures.
 These are nine of the most important religious sites on Earth.

 Shanghai is the biggest city in China and a hub of global finance.
-Its rapid growth beginning in the 1990s has propelled Shanghai into the ranks of great international cities like New York, London, and Tokyo.
+Its rapid growth beginning in the 1990s has propelled it into the ranks of great international cities like New York, London, and Tokyo.
 Located at the mouth of the mighty Yangtze River, Shanghai is renowned for its famous architecture, great food, and numerous cultural attractions.
-Here’s a look at 10 places you will certainly want to visit.
+Here’s a look at 10 places you certainly want to visit next time your visit the Paris of the East.

 Known as the “country of a thousand islands,” the Philippines is full of surprises.
 Travelers can explore history and the arts in Manila, relax along some of the world’s best beaches on Boracay, dive under the waves on Bohol, or explore countless coves and bays on Palawan.
 With delicious cuisine, friendly people, and a proud culture, there are near infinite possibilities available to travelers.
 In this short article, we will survey several popular destinations and recommend things to see.
 When planning a trip to the Philippines, focus on what you hope to experience and narrow your focus to a few locations.